 Arkel Signature H Urban

-The Arkel Signature H Urban impresses across the board and handily earns our Top Pick Award for Urban Riding.
-The enormous main storage compartment is big enough to fit two shopping bags worth of groceries, includes a padded laptop sleeve, and is secured with a dependable waterproof liner.
-The 1000 denier Cordura nylon is incredibly durable, and the multiple handles and shoulder straps allow for carrying it like a tote bag or like a messenger bag.
-With an easy to use aluminum mounting system, the Signature H has superb all-around performance and makes a great pick for commuting or general urban use.
+The Arkel Signature H Urban impresses with its stylish design and huge storage volume and is our favorite design for urban riding.
+The enormous main compartment is big enough to fit two shopping bags worth of groceries, includes a padded laptop sleeve, and is secured with a dependable waterproof liner.
+The 1000-Denier Cordura nylon is incredibly durable, and the multiple handles and shoulder straps allow for carrying it like a tote bag or like a messenger bag.
+With an easy-to-use aluminum mounting system, the Signature H has superb all-around performance and makes a great pick for commuting or general urban use.

-While it's hard to find any weaknesses with the Signature H, we would have appreciated another storage pocket or two to help keep our gear organized, as the only external pocket is a little small and awkwardly placed.
-This model is also a bit on the expensive side, but with such quality and versatility, its value is easily justified.
+While it's hard to find any weaknesses with the Signature H, we would have appreciated another storage pocket or two to help keep our gear organized, as the only external pocket is a little small and placed in an awkward spot on the pack.
+This model is also a bit on the expensive side, but its value is easy to justify with such high quality and versatility.

 Read review: Arkel Signature H Urban